On February 14th we celebrate Valentine’s Day – also here in Japan!

-However, Valentine’s Day in Japan it’s not only a day for lovers!
+However, Valentine’s Day in Japan is not only a day for lovers.

 Especially among students it’s very common that you give something in order to confess your feelings to somebody.

-Or, in other words, if you want to show you really like someone (your boyfriend / husband / crush), then you give them “honmei choco” (本命チョコ, favorite chocolate).
+Or, in other words, if you want to show you really like someone (your boyfriend / husband / crush), then you give them “honmei choco” (本命チョコ, “really mean it chocolate“).

 I have no idea who came up with this stupid idea, but you’ll come across the “duty” thing in many other Japanese customs (e.g. “Japanese New Year Cards“).

-I’m pretty sure that you’ve seen that in various manga or anime (if you’re interested in them)!
-There, Valentine’s Day is a really popular topic.
+I’m pretty sure that you’ve seen that in various manga or anime.
+There, Valentine’s Day is a really popular theme.